History of Suriname: Independence

 In 1985, the ban on opposition parties was lifted, and work began on devising a new constitution.
 The following year saw the start of an anti-government rebellion of the Maroons in the interior, calling themselves the Jungle Commando and led by Ronnie Brunswijk.
 The Bouterse government violently tried to suppress the insurgency by burning villages and other similar means.
 More than 10,000 Maroons fled to French Guiana, and were recognised refugees.
 The number of illegal refugees is unknown.

 In 1987, Suriname got a new civilian constitution and next year Ramsewak Shankar was elected as president.
-He was ousted in a military coup organized by Bouterse in 1990.
+He was ousted in a military coup organised by Bouterse in 1990.
 In 1991, opposition the New Front for Democracy and Development won majority in parliamentary elections.
 Ronald Venetiaan was elected as new president.
 The civil war ended after a peace agreement between the government of Suriname and the Surinamese Liberation Army (SLA), commonly known as the Jungle Commando (or Commandos), led by Ronnie Brunswijk, was reached in August 1992.

 In 1992, an ally of Bouterse, Jules Wijdenbosch, was elected as new president.
 In 2000, Ronald Venetiaan became president again after winning the early elections.
 In 2005, Venetiaan was re-elected and his New Front coalition won narrowly the parliamentary election.

 In July 2010, the parliament elected Bouterse as the new president.
 In 2015, his party National Democratic Party (NDP) narrowly won the parliamentary election, giving Bouterse a second five-year period in power.

 In 2019, Bouterse was sentenced to 20 years in prison over the execution of 15 political opponents in 1982.
 Before, he was convicted in absentia of drug trafficking by a court in the Netherlands in 1999.
 Bouterse has denied any wrongdoing.